 CAVHS is physically connected to the University of Arkansas for Medical Sciences, home to the UAMS College of Pharmacy.
 The Ambulatory Care resident has the opportunity to complete the Teaching Certificate Program offered through the UAMS College of Pharmacy and to be appointed to the faculty as a clinical instructor for the purpose of facilitating in the P-2 and P-3 Therapeutics Recitation course.

 Pharmacy Service at CAVHS is progressive and growing.
 We employ over 90 pharmacists in operations and clinical areas.
 Clinical Pharmacists are an integral part of the treatment teams, serving acute care teams, as well as practicing in various outpatient clinics including primary care, geriatrics, home care, psychiatry, integrated medicine, pain, women's clinic, and hepatitis C. Clinical pharmacy services are in high demand at this federal facility, giving us ample opportunity to develop innovative and advanced patient care practices in collaboration with the medical staff.

 Positions available: 1

 All residents must be United States citizens and have graduated from an American Council on Pharmaceutical Education accredited college or school of pharmacy.
 Applicants must meet requirements for federal employment, including physical exam.
 Candidates for our PGY2 specialty residencies should have completed a PGY1 Residency and maintain a pharmacist license in any state.
 The resident may be required to obtain an Arkansas pharmacist license.

 CAVHS will accept residency applications through PhORCAS.
-Application requirements include;
+Application requirements include:

 1. Curriculum Vitae